 Eike joined Watsi on April 8th, 2014.
 Nine years ago, Eike joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Eike's most recent donation traveled 5,700 miles to support Sophea, a father from Cambodia, to fund surgery to help restore his hearing.
+Eike's most recent donation traveled 5,400 miles to support Khin, a hard working day laborer from Thailand, to fund hysterectomy surgery.

 Sophea is a 27-year-old father of two from Cambodia.
 He lives in a small village with his wife and two sons.
 Sophea and his wife plant and harvest vegetables to sell from their street cart and provide food for their family's consumption.
 Twelve years ago, Sophea developed an ear infection that caused a cholesteatoma, or abnormal skin growth, to develop in the middle ear behind his ear drum.
 As a result, Sophea experiences hearing loss, tinnitus, and ear discharge.
 It is difficult for him to hear at home and with his customers.
 Sophea traveled to our medical partner's care center to receive treatment.
 On March 6th, he will undergo a mastoidectomy procedure in his left ear.
 During this procedure, ENT surgeons will remove the cholesteatoma.
 Our medical partner, Children's Surgical Centre (CSC), is requesting $926 to fund this procedure, which covers all medications, supplies, and inpatient care.
 Sophea also contributed $100 towards his care.
 Sophea shared that he hopes this surgery will relieve him of symptoms and allow him to finally be able to hear again.